samnunn/hackernews-scraper/README.md

 # Yesterday's News
 I like to keep up to date with what’s trending on Hacker News, but not *too* up to date.
 This is a little script that makes a [JSON feed](https://www.jsonfeed.org/) with yesterday's top thirty stories, complete with links to the original item *and* to the comments section.
+I read it in [NetNewsWire](https://netnewswire.com/).

 # Dependencies
 I use `pipenv` to install and manage Python libraries.
 In this case, it will install: